josh-collinsworth/joco-sveltekit/src/routes/blog/posts/moonlander.md

 </Callout>

 I had to literally relearn how to type to use the Moonlander. _Some_ of that, I'm sure, was just getting used to the ortholinear layout.
-After all, if your fingers are used to finding C halfway between D and F, you're going to need some training to remember it's actually straight down from D now.
+After all, that muscle memory had been built over nearly a lifetime of using conventional keyboards.
+But to use the Moonlander well, I had to learn how to type the right way.

 When I first started typing on the Moonlander, muscles in my arms that I never felt before suddenly felt exerted.
 At first, I took this as a lack of ergonomics on part of the keyboard.
 But with a little time, I realized this wasn't strain; this was the healthy ache of muscles that don't typically see use suddenly being called upon.

-If nothing else, the Moonlander has at least forced me into a much healthier typing form, where I use _all_ of my fingers (and their corresponding muscles), and not just a few.

 Fellow ShopTalk show Discord member and Moonlander user [Alan Smith](https://www.alanwsmith.com/) advised me:

 > [It takes] 2 days to not feel like you're typing with mittens, 2 weeks to have the basics pretty well in your hands and 2 months to get to where you don't think about 99% of the time.

 I'd say that's about right.
-After a few weeks of using this keyboard full-time, I'm still in a little bit of an awkward middle ground, where I'm not quite as good at typing in this layout as I was on a standard keyboard before--but I'm _also_ not as fast on a standard keyboard as I used to be.
+After a few weeks of using this keyboard full-time, I'm still in a little bit of an awkward transitional phase, where I'm not quite as good at typing in this layout as I was on a standard keyboard before--but I'm _also_ not as fast on a standard keyboard as I used to be.
 Still, though: I can tell I'm improving day by day.
-I have to think about things I don't to much, and I still hit keys I don't mean to, but the muscle memory is there for the common stuff.
+I have to think about things I don't do much, and I still hit keys I don't mean to, but the muscle memory is there for the common stuff.

 I _almost_ gave up.
 More than once, I put the Moonlander back in the box, resolute that I would never use it.
 But I'm glad I gave it more of a chance.
 It takes a long time to get used to, but there are benefits on top of that initial steep slope.